henningkoehlernz/viadotto.github.io/index.md

 As for key discovery, foreign key discovery will return many accidental INDs, so results returned will likely require further evaluation by a domain expert.
 Foreign Key Analysis can help with this.

+Note that foreign key discovery also returns non-maximal INDs.
+This is redundant when dealing with exact INDs only.
+However, when data sets are dirty, the degree of satisfaction tends to be greater for non-maximal INDs, which may make them more relevant.

 ### Incomplete Data

-Three different semantics are supported for deciding how missing values are handled for inclusion dependencies.
+Different semantics are supported for deciding how missing values are handled for inclusion dependencies.
 That is, if a row in the source table is missing a value in one of the columns participating in the IND, then satisfaction of the IND for that row depends on the semantic.

 - **Simple Semantics**: The IND is satisfied.
+- **Partial Semantics**: The IND is satisfied if there exists a row in the target table that matches the row in the source table for every column pair in the IND where the source row has a value.
 - **Full Semantics**: The IND is violated.

-- **Partial Semantics**: The IND is satisfied if there exists a row in the target table that matches the row in the source table for every column pair in the IND where the source row has a value.
+FOREIGN KEY constraints in SQL use simple semantics.
+Thus for schema reverse engineering tasks where FOREIGN KEY constraints where previously enforced (but are now unavailable for some reason), simple semantics can be an appropriate choice.

+Partial semantics can be a sensible choice for most tasks, as it best captures the intend of an inclusion dependency (references must target existing data) and should be considered the default.

+For some datasets, references will always be complete (no missing values).
+Here full semantics is best at eliminating false positives, as it is the most restrictive.

+We note that for a column containing only null values, any IND with such a column as source would technically be satisfied under simple and partial semantics.
+However, we exclude such columns from the mining process, as the resulting INDs would not be useful.

+#### Example

 ### Dirty Data

+### Filtering